ctross/STRAND/README.md

 Downstream nodal regression (experimental)
 --------------
 Often, users are not only interested in networks as outcomes, but also want to know how nodal out-flow and in-flow propensities are linked to downstream nodal outcomes.
 To support this, we have added a function for running downstream nodal regressions.
 In this workflow, the user first fits a network model.
 Then, they run a downstream regression using the estimated node-level random effects as predictors of the downstream outcome.
 This two-step model propagates uncertainty by running a measurement error model on the nodal random effects.
-We are currently preparing a brief methods note on this method.
+We are currently preparing a brief methods note on this model.

 + Predicting downstream outcomes from nodal random effects: [**Downstream nodal regressions**](https://github.com/ctross/STRAND/blob/main/tutorials/Downstream_Nodal_Model_Example.R)

 Network-based diffusion analysis (experimental)
 --------------